Sohanveer Singh

 Sohanveer Singh (born 4 October 1950) is an Indian politician.
 He belongs to the Bharatiya Janata Party.
 He was a member of the 11th Lok Sabha representing the Muzaffarnagar (Lok Sabha constituency).

 Early life and education

-Sohanveer Singh obtained BSC and LLB Degree from DAV College Muzaffarnagar.
-Later He started working as Advocate in Muzaffarnagar bar council.
+Sohanveer Singh obtained BSC and LLB Degree from DAV College Muzaffarnagar, after completing his education he has been primarily working as an agriculturist.

 Political career

-Sohanveer Singh started his political career as a member of Bharatiya Kranti Dal in 1969.
-Later he worked in Lok Dal after 1980.
+Sohanveer Singh started his political career as a farmers rights activist from District Muzaffarnagar, U.P.

-He joined BJP in 1991.
-In 1996 with the help of Malti Sharma he succeed in securing the ticket from Muzaffarnagar (Lok Sabha constituency).
+He actively participated in Ram Janam Bhoomi movement.

-Singh contested and won elections in 1996 and 1998 by defeating Sanjay Singh Chauhan and Harendra Singh Malik of Samajwadi Party respectively.
+He contested and won elections in 1996 (11th Lok Sabha) and 1998 (12th Lok Sabha) by defeating Sanjay Singh Chauhan and Harendra Singh Malik of Samajwadi Party respectively.

-Singh failed to register his third win hat trick and lost by Congress candidate S. Saiduzzaman by nearly 26,000 votes.
+Singh failed to register his third win hat trick and lost toCongress candidate S. Saiduzzaman.
+He was suffering from 4th stage cancer during that time.